Hands-On Fundraising

 5. Do you address your donors?

 Look for the word “you” throughout the piece, particularly in those headlines.
 You should see it often – even always.
-This isn’t a one to many communication – or shouldn’t be to each reader.
+This isn’t a one-to-many communication – or shouldn’t be to each reader.
 It should feel like it’s directed to them alone.

 6. Are you listing accomplishments?